 Purpose of form.
 Use Form 8919 to figure and report your share of the uncollected social security and Medicare taxes due on your compensation if you were an employee but were treated as an independent contractor by your employer.
-By filing this form, your social security and Medicare taxes will be credited to your social security record.
-For an explanation of the difference between an independent contractor or employee, see Pub.
+By filling this form, your social security earnings will be credited to your social security record.
+For an explanation of the difference between an independent contractor and an employee, see Pub.
 1779, Independent Contractor or Employee, available at IRS.gov.